 How much does an electric car increase your electricity bill?

 While running costs for electric cars are much lower, you will find that because you’re charging your car at home your home electricity consumption will increase considerably.
 Most people nearly double their use with home charging.
 As a result, if you do nothing, so will your bill.

 If you are charging an EV at home, it is recommended to install a home EV charger.
 You can get government grants for this, and some utility companies will install one for you for free or at a discounted cost.
 After the government discount, a home charger will set you back a few hundred pounds.

 All electric cars are exempt from road tax.
 For a petrol or diesel car this road tax could be anywhere from £10 per year to over £2,000, so you could realise a pretty significant yearly saving on this alone.

-There are other cost savings to be made - for example, electric cars are exempt from the London Ultra Low Emission Zone, meaning that if you live in London, you won’t have to pay the congestion charge.
+There are other cost savings to be made - for example, electric cars are exempt from the London Ultra Low Emission Zone, meaning that if you live in London, you won’t have to pay the congestion levy.
 Other cities are following suit, with charges and even bans on certain cars entering.

-For more information on this, you might want to check out our article “How much does an Electric Car cost to run?”
+For more information on this, you might want to check out our article “How much does an electric car cost to run?”

 Why not get a complete picture of the difference you can make with clean home energy?
 Our clever EV and home energy assessment works out if solar would pay back on your roof, whether home storage makes sense for you, or simply finds the best energy tariff for your home and EV charging.